scipy-conference/scipy_proceedings/papers/daniel_margala/margala.rst

 The Dark Energy Spectroscopic Instrument (DESI) experiment is a cosmological redshift survey.
 The survey will create the most detailed 3D map of the Universe to date, using position and redshift information from over 30 million galaxies.
 During operation, around 1000 CCD frames per night (30 per exposure) are read out from the instrument and transferred to NERSC for processing and analysis.
+Each frame contains 500 2D spectrograph traces from galaxies, standard stars (for calibration), or just the sky (for background subtraction).
+These traces must be extracted from the CCD frames taking into account optical effects from the instrument, telescope, and the Earth’s atmosphere.
-The data is processed in near-real time in order to monitor survey progress and update the observing schedule for the following night.
+Redshifts are measured from the extracted The data is processed in near-real time in order to monitor survey progress and update the observing schedule for the following night.
 Periodically, a complete reprocessing of all data observed to-date is performed and made available as data release to the collaboration and eventually released to the public.

 The DESI spectral extraction code is an implementation of the *spectro-perfectionism* algorithm, described in :cite:`BS10`.